jessepav/lacygoill-wiki-backup/tmux/tmux.md

 Quoting a filename makes sure that there won't be any dubious syntax highlighting.

-The issue  is not  specific to our  custom syntax plugin;  it can  be reproduced with, the default plugin.
+The issue is not specific to our custom syntax plugin; it can be reproduced with the default plugin.

 ##
 ## Why can't I use two single quotes to represent a single quote in a single-quoted string?